Category Archives: Software Engineering Curriculum

 • Distributed Relational Databases.

-After finishing the books please click Topic 16 – Advanced Software Design to continue.
+After finishing advanced database management systems, please click on Topic 16 – Advanced Software Design to continue.

 Topic 14 – Software Project Management